ManchesterIO/manchester.io/README.md

 http://sentry.sandbox.manchester.io and your sandbox should be configured to send events to it.
 Graphite is available at http://graphite.sandbox.manchester.io

+### API keys on the sandbox ###

+By default the API keys are encrypted, but you can provide your own credentials to override these.
+Take care not to commit them.
+Simply add the following keys to the Vagrantfile in the chef.json block:

+* manchesterio.network_rail_creds.user - username for Network Rail Open Data feeds
+* manchesterio.network_rail_creds.pass - password for Network Rail Open Data feeds

 Deploying to production
 -----------------------